noembryo/KataLib/docs/index.md

 There is also an alternative view of the app, called the **Compact View**...
 ![CompactViewTrans.png](images/CompactViewTrans.png)
-...that consists of a main player window and the **Playlist** and **Properties** floating windows, that can be turned on/off, to conserve screen space.
+...that consists of a main player window and the **Playlist** and **Properties** independent windows, that can be moved around or turned on/off, to conserve screen space.

-While using KOHighlights, keep in mind that most of the user interface controls have a Tooltip, that briefly explains what they do.
+While using KOHighlights, keep in mind that almost all the user interface controls, buttons, etc. have a Tooltip, that briefly explains what they do.
 This Tooltip is shown when you hover your mouse over the corresponding control.
 ___